 One of the most significant transitions occurred in December of 2005: after 72 years at its previous location, C&F Bank headquarters moved from downtown West Point to a new 60,000-square-foot facility in Toano’s Stonehouse Commerce Park.
 This new location enabled the bank to support additional growth in the years to follow and will continue to do so for many years to come.

 While size has never been part of the bank’s ambition, prudent acquisitions were made for the purpose of remaining independent.
-In September of 2002, the company acquired Moore Loans, now known as C&F Finance Company, which provides automobile loans throughout multiple states from offices in Richmond, VA; Hampton, VA; and Nashville, TN.
+In September of 2002, the company acquired Moore Loans, now known as C&F Finance Company, which provides automobile loans throughout multiple states from offices in Richmond, VA; and Hampton, VA.
 C&F Bank acquired Central Virginia Bank in 2014, marking the first whole-bank acquisition in our history.
 The customer-focused integration of CVB’s operations will always be remembered as one of the greatest examples of teamwork in the company’s history.

 Growth continued in 2017 with the opening of a commercial and branch location along the downtown mall in Charlottesville.
 This partnership between commercial and retail has proved valuable in the past and continues to strengthen our growth in new markets.

 In April 2020, C&F Bank converted all systems and signage for the recently acquired Peoples Community Bank in the Northern Neck of Virginia.
-This acquisition takes C&F Bank up to a total of 30 retail bank branches in Virginia, located between Hampton Roads and Charlottesville and now in the Northern Neck region.
+This acquisition takes C&F Bank up to a total of 31 retail bank branches, located between Hampton Roads and Charlottesville and now in the Northern Neck region.

 Thomas F. Cherry became the bank’s fourth President in January of 2015, and today also serves as Chief Executive Officer of C&F Financial Corporation and C&F Bank.
 Larry G. Dillon continues to serve as Executive Chairman of C&F Financial Corporation and C&F Bank.
 Remarkably, Mr. Cherry is only the fourth Bank President in the 90-year history of the company.